-If a friend is being rejected in any way, shape or form, hurt and pain are inevitable.
-It doesn’t have to end badly however – so try your best not to make it feel like it will for either party (unless of course that is what they have coming).
+If a friend is being rejected in any way, shape, or form, hurt and pain are inevitable.
+It doesn’t have to end badly, however – so try your best not to make it feel like it will for either party (unless of course, that is what they have come).

 In a situation like this where rejection is involved, we tend to think only of ourselves and how uncomfortable things might get for us because it can be an awkward situation.

-But don’t forget that every time you reject another person – whether it is a platonic relationship, romantic interest or love interest – there is also another person’s heart being broken as well.
+But don’t forget that every time you reject another person – whether it is a platonic relationship, romantic interest, or love interest – there is also another person’s heart is broken as well.

 4. Don’t be surprised if they become too emotional or even cry: